Ferndale Park Loop

 weather

-Around 9km of this walk is not usually affected by severe weather events (that would unexpectedly impact safety and navigation), whilst the remaining 3.1km is affected by storms that may impact your navigation and safety.
+This whole walk, 490m is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).

 Infrastructure